SG DYNAMO DRESDEN

 Website: www.dynamo-dresden.de

-Dynamo Dresden's history is intrinsically linked with that of post-war Germany and began as the Soviets intensified their efforts to stamp out fascism which their paranoia had convinced them lay in the minds of sportsmen and women.
-As a consequence, the order was given for all sports clubs, including those in Dresden, to disband and start again from scratch.
+Although there has been a team in Dresden since as far back as 1874 (Dresden English Football Club – widely believed to be the first official club outside the United Kingdom), Dynamo Dresden's history is intrinsically linked with the political and social realities of the Cold War.
+After the end of World War II, the occupying Soviet forces intensified their efforts to stamp out fascism which their paranoia had convinced them lay in the minds of sportsmen and women.
+As a consequence, the order was given for all sports clubs, including local side Dresdner SC, to disband and start again from scratch.
 With no team to support, the city were on the look-out for an 'ideologically safe' representative and the East German police stepped forward to help set up a new football club - SG Dynamo Dresden.

-Gathering up talent from other police-affiliated clubs, it wasn't long before they were a force in East German football, winning the FDGB-Pokal in 1952 before following this up with a first ever DDR Oberliga title in 1953.
+With strong links to the police from the outset, they enjoyed advantages that few other teams in East Germany could boast and gathering up talent from other police-affiliated clubs, it wasn't long before they were a force, winning the FDGB-Pokal in 1952 before following up with a first ever DDR Oberliga title in 1953.
 They were soon to become victims of their own success however.
 At the time, the state had total control of everyday life including football and the Head of the Stasi, Eric Mielke, wasn't happy that Dresden was enjoying football success whilst the East German capital lacked any decent teams.
-The Stasi set about putting an end to Dresden's fun by 'transferring' players from the all-conquering Dresden side to the newly formed Dynamo Berlin in a geo-political move to challenge Hertha Berlin and stop them attracting supporters from the East.
+The Stasi set about putting an end to Dresden's fun by 'transferring' players from the all-conquering Dresden side to the newly formed Berliner Fußball Club Dynamo, known as BFC Dynamo, in a geo-political move to challenge Hertha Berlin and stop them attracting supporters from the East.

 GROUND DETAILS